OwlCyberDefense/clip/README.md

 based on the SSG stig-rhel7-server-upstream profile [2].
 All SSG configuration is done in the CLIP kickstart script.
 The logs from auditing and remediation are placed in `/root/ssg/` by default.

-**NOTE**: A more up to date version of SSG will be included in RHEL 7.1 Beta.
-Unfortunately, we must carry our own OpenScap and SSG RPMs to keep up with the newest profiles.
-Once CLIP for RHEL 7.1 is released, these RPMs may be dropped from our packages.

 [1] https://github.com/OpenSCAP/scap-security-guide

 [2] https://github.com/OpenSCAP/scap-security-guide/blob/master/RHEL/7/input/profiles/stig-rhel7-server-upstream.xml